BtheGit/redux-redux/README.md

 ### Chapter 0: We begin at the beginning

 We're going to start by working with the simplest of functions and only a few pieces of state.
 I'm of the strong opinion that for novices learning best practices first is counterproductive.
-Hopefully the concepts you learn today will help you understand why the official Redux sourcecode was written the way it was as we slowly build towards it iteratively.
+It's impossible to understand why an approach is 'best' until you've seen a version that clearly has deficiencies.
+Hopefully the concepts you learn today will help you understand why the official Redux sourcecode was written the way it was as we slowly build towards it.

-We'll start simple and improve as we go.
-A few variables (our program's state) and a few functions that read and change them (our getters and setters respectively):
+We'll start simple and improve as we go, just a few variables (our program's state) and a few functions that read and change them (our getters and setters respectively):

 ```javascript
 let mood = 'Happy'